rsilva19/ecig_trends.github.io/final_report.md

 among adults in 2016.
 In addition, we were unable to incorporate the weights introduced by the survey data into the logistic regression model, since the large weight values (\>1000) prevented model construction.
+We were also unable to use certain years and ages in our analysis due to missingness and lack of representation.
 Lastly, since this is an exploratory analysis, we are unable to establish causality between any exposure or outcome variables.

 Identifying risk factors of e-cigarette use is necessary to better understand the epidemic and to implement new public health policies to